dmitry-sidorov/dmitry-sidorov/README.md

 ## What's up, everyone! 👋 Dzmitry is here.

 - Years of experience: 5+.
-- Frontend: React, Vue.
+- Frontend: React
-- Backend: Elixir, Phoenix
+- Backend: Elixir
-- Database: Postgres

 ### Interested in